Sagada is the most popular tourist destination in Mountain Province.

 Belwang is the largest barangay in Sadanga in terms of land area.
 It is also one of the remotest as it sits high on the mountain slope.
 To get here, one needs to hike for more or less an hour.
 There are no roads leading straight to Belwang.

-Oh, even better surprises await a traveller once he/she reaches the unspoiled realms of Belwang.
+Oh, even better surprises await a traveler once he/she reaches the unspoiled realms of Belwang.
 Definitely, it’s because of these that I kept going back to Belwang.
 Every time I do so, I get to see new sights and be immersed in new experiences.

-Let me walk you on to these.
+Let me walk you through these.

 Into the Depths of Angoten Cave

 Together with my travel buddy Neo, I finally had the chance to explore the locally-famed Angoten Cave.
 It is a priceless and relatively intact beauty of Belwang.
 It was named after Angoten, a native who followed the cave and ended up in Sagada where he was killed by the local inhabitants.
 Because of this story, Angoten cave is said to be connected to the famous caves of Sagada.

 To get to the cave, one needs to hike for more or less an hour from the village.
 It may be an uphill trek along irrigation canals, rice terraces, giant boulders, and a river.
 But the wonderful sights make the hike even more rewarding.

 The entrance of the cave is not as big as one may expect.
 However, this belies the big chambers contained in the cave.
 The cave itself is the source of a river that flows downstream towards the Fuwaas Falls.

 During our visit, I and Neo explored the cave ourselves because our guide opted to stay outside the cave for unknown reasons.
 Definitely, we were a little bit scared but beaming with delight and excitement.
 So, off we went inside with our flashlights and a camera, eager to glimpse what it had to offer.